Apply Manual Discounts

 Similar to the quote-level fallback discount, there is a group-level Additional Disc. (%) field.
 This sets the discount percentage for any quote lines within the group that don’t have a specific discount.

 The group-level Additional Disc. (%) takes precedence over the quote-level version.
 In the screenshot below, you see that the quote lines in the first group have a 10% discount since there’s no group- or line-level discounts (1).
 They’re using the quote-level discount percent.
 Notice that most of the quote lines in the second group have a 25% discount due to the group-level discount percent (2).
-The Exterior Keypad quote line (3) is only discounted 2%—even though other discounts are bigger, CPQ respects the quote-level discount above all.
+The Exterior Keypad quote line (3) is only discounted 2%—even though other discounts are bigger, CPQ respects the quote line-level discount above all.

 You may have noticed that some quote lines don’t have anything in the Additional Disc. column, yet are clearly getting a discount.
 Train sales reps to look for the group and quote-level discount fields to understand how discounts are applied.
 It may look a little odd, but these high-level discount defaults can save a lot of time if you have dozens of quote lines that need the same discount percent.